return to homepage

 When selecting an online course it important to remember that all course are not created equal.

-Some online courses offer computer simulated instruction modules, and for some subjects this work well.
+Some online courses offer computer simulated instruction modules, and for some subjects this works well.
 Coding is not one of those subjects though.

 Coding is a "gray" world and often answers are not straight forward.
 Becoming familiar with the coding books and learning the coding guidelines usually accompany many questions and require an available human instructor.